-TRP conducts annual rehabilitation, remediation, decommissioning and closure liability assessments to determine financial liability as required by legislation.
+Annual confirmation that the operator has adequate financial capacity to cover estimated costs rehabilitation, remediation, decommissioning and closure liability assessments to determine financial liability as required by legislation.
 These assessments are conducted by independent service providers.
 A combination of financial instruments is used to provide for the assessed financial liability.
-Please refer to audited financial statement on the indicated link: